Decent-Partners/Decent-overview/README.md

 **SHOULD**
 - enable artists, creators and organisations to easily fund, govern and manage their own entities.
 - enable creative assets to be packaged into higher order entities ("community IP").

-Partners
-**SHOULD** implement defi solutions for:
-- loans, backed by creative assets ("creative collateral") to enable additional sales.
+- enable the issuance of loans, backed by creative assets ("creative collateral") to enable additional sales.
-- speculation over a creative asset.
+- enable speculation over a creative asset.
-- indexes of creative assets.
+- create indexes of creative assets.
 - implement a risk management solution to provision for mitigations.

-Partners
 **COULD**
 - support preferential trading with Edgeware and any chain within the partners sphere of influence.
 - trade its tokens on third party exchanges.